-Carbonic acid was first known in mineral waters due to the sour taste.
-It is the reaction product of its anhydride carbon dioxide With water, Despite its share of carbon, it becomes one of the Inorganic acids counted.
-The gas carbon dioxide is readily soluble in the water and reacts to a small proportion (about 0.2%) to carbon dioxide.
-This is therefore in everyone Wine in the least amount and in sparkling wine present in a slightly larger amount.
-However, by far the largest part, at more than 99%, is the carbon dioxide dissolved in the wine.
+Carbonic acid was first known in mineral waters due to its sour taste.
+It is the reaction product of its anhydride carbon dioxide With water, Despite the share of carbon, it becomes one Inorganic acids counted.
+The gas carbon dioxide is readily soluble in water and reacts to a small extent (about 0.2%) to carbonic acid.
+So this is in everyone Wine in the smallest amount and in sparkling wine available in somewhat larger quantities.
+However, the vast majority (over 99%) is the carbon dioxide dissolved in the wine.

-Often colloquially the term carbonic acid is also used in technical literature inaccurate for carbon dioxide.
-For example, sparkling wine is called carbonic acid and not carbon dioxide.
-Carbon dioxide dissolved in water (which does not yet give off any carbonic acid) is usually combined with the actual carbonic acid as "free carbonic acid".
-The ester and salts of carbonic acid are called carbonates.
-That's among other things dimethyldicarbonate and potassium bicarbonate at the winemaking be used.
+The term carbonic acid is often used inaccurately in the specialist literature for carbon dioxide.
+For example, we speak of sparkling wine from carbon dioxide pressure and not from carbon dioxide pressure.
+Carbon dioxide dissolved in water (which does not yet produce any carbon dioxide) is usually summarized with the actual carbon dioxide as "free carbon dioxide".
+The ester and carbonic acid salts are called carbonates.
+These include dimethyldicarbonate and potassium bicarbonate who at the winemaking be used.